 Borrowing privileges are extended to currently enrolled Hood students, faculty, staff, members of the Board of Trustees and the Board of Associates as outlined below.

-In addition to the books in the library at Hood, books may also be borrowed from our consortium partners in MIC (Maryland Interlibrary Consortium): Washington Adventist University (formerly Columbia Union College), Loyola University and Notre Dame College, Mount Saint Mary's University, and Stevenson University.
+In addition to the books in the library at Hood, books may also be borrowed from our consortium partners in MIC (Maryland Interlibrary Consortium): Washington Adventist University (formerly Columbia Union College), Loyola University and Notre Dame College and Stevenson University.
 Learn how to borrow from our consortium partner libraries.

 A library barcode is required to borrow books from Hood or from our consortium partners.
 To register for a library barcode, visit the circulation desk on the 1st floor of the library.
 Please bring a Hood ID or proof of class registration with you.